This post was written by Karly Pancake and was originally found at her website, karlypancake.com.

 As I increased in age, in faith, and in knowledge of the world, I started to feel like having fun was “bad.”
 There were people in the world who didn’t have enough food, slept on the streets, and children who died from preventable diseases.
 If they weren’t having fun, was it right for me to have fun?
 Slowly, play and rest became difficult for me because they resulted in feelings of false guilt and confusion about what God wanted me to do with my life.

-On the other hand, as an extrovert, I enjoyed playing games and sports.
+On the other hand, as an extrovert, I enjoyed playing games and sports, thanks to products like this.
 I loved spending time with my friends and family, having meaningful conversations, and laughing late into the night.
 These fun, joy-filled moments filled me up.
 But I didn’t know that these beautiful moments were God-gifts.
 It took time to learn that I could witness God’s presence, grace, and love through my friends and family, through laughter, through connection.
 Looking back, I can see that the guilt I was feeling stole my joy and ability to view this part of my personality as a gift that drew me to Him instead of a sin that pulled me away from Him.
 But what I didn’t realize is that His goodness in connection with others was a way that I could experience Him more fully.

 This lack of desire to play carried over into my relationship with my children.
 I had little to no desire to play with them because I could only think about my to-do list and other things that kept me productive and busy.
 Deep down, I knew they needed me to engage with them through play, but all I wanted to do was read books or write out my to-list or, quite honestly, anything else but play with them.
 I was so exhausted from teaching, youth leading, and managing meltdowns, that play, even with the kids I loved, felt impossible and demanding.
 I’ve always wanted to be an active mom, but truth be told, I became a mom who was just trying to survive the day-to-day demands thrown my way.